–the second feature to Harley Quinn Vol. 3 #18 (“HARLEY LOVES JOKER”)

 –REFERENCE: In Grayson #12—originally told in “Knight’s End.”
 Late October.
 Red Robin and Nightwing await the rejuvenated Bruce in the Batcave.
 Red Robin talks about how he hates having to lie to people to maintain his secret identity.
 Batman then arrives and suits-up in costume for the first time since having his back broken by Bane.
 He says to Red Robin and Nightwing, “I won’t really be back until I’ve taken Gotham.
 And that battle starts now.”
 Batman prepares to go to war against Bane.

-–FLASHBACK: Late October.
-From a single-panel in Batman Vol. 2 #23.4 aka Bane #1.
+–FLASHBACK: From Batman Vol. 2 #23.4 aka Bane #1.
+Late October.
 Batman, miraculously recovered after having had his back broken, returns to take revenge on Bane.
 The Dark Knight defeats Bane and ejects him from Gotham.

 –REFERENCE: In Batman/Superman #29-28.
 Batman constructs his own space-suit.

 –REFERENCE: In Batman/Superman #29-30.
 Batman secretly takes and studies Hal Jordan’s ring.
 He creates a universal alien language translator device by reverse engineering communication components within the ring.

 –REFERENCE: In Batman/Superman #29.
 Batman researches alien civilizations, including Czarnians.

 –REFERENCE: In Nightwing Vol. 4 #11.
 Batman and Nightwing team-up to bust Penguin’s top enforcer/henchman Stallion.